 When an accusation of a sexual nature is made – anything from online solicitation of a minor to sexual assault or even continuous sexual assault – we often consider whether completing a psychosexual examination would be beneficial for our client.
 When a defense attorney refers a client to complete a psychosexual examination, the attorney will take steps to ensure whatever is discussed at the evaluation is protected by attorney-client privilege (unlike psychosexual examinations that are court-ordered).
 In other words, the results of a psychosexual examination conducted under attorney-client privilege are only shared with the prosecution or the court – if the defense attorney wishes to do so.
-If for some reason, a psychosexual examination is not favorable, the attorney may use it instead to assist the client in getting counseling, which again may positively effect the ultimate outcome of the case.
+If for some reason a psychosexual examination is not favorable, the attorney may use it instead to assist the client in getting counseling, which again may positively effect the ultimate outcome of the case.

 A lot of thought goes into whether a person should undergo a psychosexual examination, and how the results might benefit a client.
-For instance, it may be used to show that a client does not have predilection to be attracted to children.
+For instance, it may be used to show that a client does not have a predilection to be attracted to children.
 It may be used to show the accused has never been a “hands-on” offender.
 It might be used to show the person is a good candidate for rehabilitation and probation – which can cut significantly against arguments that a prison sentence is appropriate.

 A psychosexual evaluation is a battery of examinations that uses scientific methods to evaluate a person’s psychological and sexual functioning.
 The psychosexual examination evaluates sexual interests to see if there is a deviation from generally accepted sexual behavior, which could be considered abnormal, and if acted-upon, illegal.
 Examples of such behavior includes an attraction to minors, family members, and nonconsensual sex.
 The evaluation also helps provide information about an individual’s risk of re-offending and what treatment might be most effective.